Kiki1022/Kiki1022.github.io/_posts/2021-04-27-ternary_operators.markdown

 Let’s review what a ternary operator is.
 My definition is it’s a simplified ` if/else` statement.
 But a more technical way to define it is that it is a comparison operator used in the context of if and else statements.

-A regular ` if/else` statement works like this:
+A regular `if/else` statement works like this:

 ```
-If  conditional?
+if  conditional?
 	action_if_true
 else
 	action_if_false